-- Physical, for example intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling. - Emotional, for example intimidation, belittling, scapegoating, sarcasm, lack of respect for children's rights, and attitudes which discriminate on the grounds of race, gender, sex, disability or sexuality. - Sexual, for example sexualised behaviour towards pupils, grooming, sexual harassment, sexual assault and rape, sending inappropriate messages through social media and other technologies. - Neglect which may include failing to act to protect a child or children, failing to seek medical attention or failure to carry out appropriate/proper risk assessment etc.
+• Physical, for example intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects or rough physical handling.

+- Emotional, for example intimidation, belittling, scapegoating, sarcasm, lack of respect for children's rights, and attitudes which discriminate on the grounds of race, gender, sex, disability or sexuality. - Sexual, for example sexualised behaviour towards pupils, grooming, sexual harassment, sexual assault and rape, sending inappropriate messages through social media and other technologies. - Neglect which may include failing to act to protect a child or children, failing to seek medical attention or failure to carry out appropriate/proper risk assessment etc.

-A safeguarding complaint that meets the above criteria must be reported to the Principal ("case manager") immediately.
-If the complaint involves the Principal, then the next most senior member of staff must be informed and the chair of governors/chair of the management committee or proprietor).
-In our school the named case manager is Mrs A.Ryan, they will follow the processes outlined in this section.
+A safeguarding complaint that meets the above criteria must be reported to the Principal immediately.
+If the complaint involves the Principal, then the chair of governors must be informed.
+In the absence of the Chair of Governors, staff must report the concern directly to Sefton LADO 0151 934 3783.

-Where the Principal determines that a safeguarding allegation does not meet the harm threshold in line with the criteria above they will refer the matter to be managed in line with Part 4 KCSIE 2021 by a designated manager with appropriate safeguarding training.
+Where the Principal determines that a safeguarding allegation does not meet the harm threshold in line with the criteria above they will refer the matter to be managed in line with Part 4 KCSIE 2023 by a designated manager with appropriate safeguarding training.
 It is important for the Principal to carefully consider who in school is best placed to manage concerns that do not meet the harm threshold and ensure appropriate action is taken given the sensitive and confidential nature of the information relating to staff over time.
 In many cases the Principal may decide to retain this role if they have appropriate safeguarding training.

 All staff must fully understand that any adult behaviours that deviate from the Guidance for Safer Working Practice, including inappropriate conduct outside of work are a concern, even if they are low-level.
+Staff in our school can share low-level concerns confidentially.

 Low-level concerns are concerns that do not meet the harm test/allegations threshold.
-Examples of such behaviour as outlined in Keeping Children Safe in Education (KCSIE) para 4.10 2021 include:
+Examples of such behaviour as outlined in Keeping Children Safe in Education (KCSIE) 2023 include:

-- Being over familiar with children. - Having favourites. - Taking photographs of children on their mobile phone. - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or - Using inappropriate sexualised, intimidating or offensive language.
+- Being over familiar with children.

+- Having favourites.

+- Taking photographs of children on their mobile phone.

+- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or

+- Humiliating pupils.